assamite/cc-course-UH17/docs/source/setup.rst

 Installing Python 3.5.x
 -----------------------

-First, start by installing `Python 3.5 <https://www.python.org/downloads/release/python-352/>`_.
+First, start by installing Python >=3.5 from `Python's website <https://www.python.org/downloads/>`_, or via apt-get or Homebrew.
-The site offers installers for OSX and Windows.
+The website offers installers for OSX and Windows.
 In Linux, follow the standard procedure as described in the README:

 .. code-block:: console